bardackx/my-snippets/coding-problems/optimize-your-friend-group.md

 X = 100
 ```

-The correct answers could either
+The correct answers could either be
 ```
 {1, 2}
 ```